stackerdude/watch_edition/Tutorial:-Creating-your-first-page.md

 ```
 It's best to put your template function towards the end of the file to keep things readable.

-Now click on the left button again (or refresh the page) - and you should see your text 'This is a demo'.
+Now if we run our app (./go start) and click on the left button (or refresh the page) - and you should see your text 'This is a demo'.

-Run the tests again.
+Now the tests should be passing because the content matches 👍

-This time, they should pass.
+This is enough for the purpose of making the test pass, however, we are using handlebars throughout the application, this allows us to return HTML to the browser with a javascript function while simultaneously keeping the HTML and JavaScript separate.

-This is enough for the purpose of making the test pass, however, we are using Handlebars throughout the application, this allows us to return HTML to the browser while simultaneously keeping the HTML and JavaScript separate.
 If you'd like to learn a little more about handlebars (.hbs) you can read more [here](https://www.sitepoint.com/a-beginners-guide-to-handlebars/)

 ## Handlebars!
 So let's use handlebars...
 First let's refactor our test to: